If you register for courses before the full payment deadline, you may defer payment until the full payment deadline (see the Academic Calendar).

 Student Account Billing

-As a student, you have an account that includes individual charges and credits for each term.
-Charges include course tuition and other fees, such as health insurance fees, application fees, as applicable.
-Credits applied to your account may include a combination of payments, such as credit cards, personal checks, and financial aid.
-If you have an outstanding balance from a prior term, any payment is applied first to the oldest charges on your account.
+As a student, you have an account that includes your charges and credits for each term.
+Charges include course tuition and fees such as health insurance fees or application fees, when applicable.
+Credits may include payments, estimated financial aid, or contract funding.

 To view your student account, log in to MyDCE and select “Financial Services” to enter the Student Finance Portal.